Light-Workflow Runner

 Runner Agent

-Runner agents execute through light-workflow-runner under a server-issued task lease.
+Runner agents execute through light-workflow-runner under a server-issued execution lease.
 Use this mode when the agent needs access to tenant-local state or effectful tools:

 • checked-out repositories,